ralfwenske/window/README.md

  window/make-window creates a resizable view with tab-panels and areas.

- It is grown out of the need to quickly present data without getting lost in too many details of VID.
+ It is grown out of the need to quickly present data without spending much time with figuring out the details of VID.

- Here an example created by the included %test-1.red (text wrapping in area are still issues on macOS and GTK)
+ Here an example created by the included %test-1.red

  ![View showing it's own source code](./images/test-1.jpg)

 The same run on Mint (GTK branch)

  ![Alignments are a bit out ](./images/test-1GTK.jpg)

 ```
 Red []
 git: https://raw.githubusercontent.com/ralfwenske/window/master/window.red